-10 Until June 2022, West Virginia falls into the category discussed in the paragraph immediately below, where there is no criminal penalty for using or possessing certain testing equipment for at least some individuals in the state (in WV's case, an employee, volunteer, or participant of a licensed syringe services program).
+&lt;sup>9 Until June 2022, West Virginia falls into the category discussed in the paragraph immediately below, where there is no criminal penalty for using or possessing certain testing equipment for at least some individuals in the state (in WV's case, an employee, volunteer, or participant of a licensed syringe services program).

-- > In three states, Michigan, Oregon, and Vermont, although the definition of drug paraphernalia includes testing equipment, the state's criminal law does not prohibit the use or possession of drug paraphernalia generally. - > In the remaining 25 states, the state's criminal prohibition against drug paraphernalia includes testing equipment, and there is no exception to that penalty for use/possession of that equipment, unless the state's Good Samaritan fatal overdose prevention law applies to a particular situation.
+In the remaining 26 states, the state's criminal prohibition against drug paraphernalia includes testing equipment, and there is no exception to that penalty for use/possession of that equipment, unless the state's Good Samaritan fatal overdose prevention law applies to a particular situation.
 The map below depicts this.